oligriffiths/broccolijs-tutorial/README.md

 module.exports = transformation node with input nodes dir1 and dir2
 ```

-Thus `module.exports` contains a node that references the two input nodes, and an output node that will
+Thus `module.exports` contains a node that references the two input nodes, and an output path that will
 contain the contents of `dir1` and `dir2` when the `build` command is run.
+The two input nodes reference
+two source directories, `dir1` and `dir2`.

 It sounds like a lot, but it's actually quite simple, so let's get started with a simple Broccoli app.